AdaCore/spark2014/reqs/source/code-profiles.rst

 feature or features.
 However, the term Policy is used so as not to imply that Policies *have* to be implemented via pragma Restriction.

-Note also that these requirements will be removed from the LRM once the implementation approach has been defined.

 Example
 -------